 Did you know?

 There is also a variety of wheat called clog-wheat, which is also known as cone-wheat or bearded-wheat.

 Clog, or clogge in Middle English, dates back to the early to mid-14th century, and meant ‘a lump of wood.’
-Its origin is unknown, but linguists think it is Germanic, because of similar a few words in other Germanic languages, such as the Norweigan klugu (knotty log of wood).
+Its origin is unknown, but linguists think it is Germanic, because of a few similar words in other Germanic languages, such as the Norweigan klugu (knotty log of wood).
 It also probably has the same origin as the English word log.
 Clogge was also used figuratively in Middle English to refer to large pieces of jewelry and large testicles.
-The sense of ‘wooden soled shoes’ was first recorded in the late 14th century, and is a figurative use of the original meaning (these shoes were lumps of wood), even though now clogs can be made of many different materials.
-The most common meaning today, ‘something that impedes action,’ or ‘something that blocks or obstructs’ dated back to the early 16th century.
+The sense of ‘wooden-soled shoes’ was first recorded in the late 14th century, and is a figurative use of the original meaning (these shoes were lumps of wood), even though now clogs can be made of many different materials.
+The most common meaning today, ‘something that impedes action,’ or ‘something that blocks or obstructs’ dates back to the early 16th century.
 The verb comes from the noun, and dates back to the late 14th century.
 It originally meant ‘to hinder,’ especially with a piece of wood.
 The meaning ‘to obstruct’ first appeared in the early 17th century.